 Jane took a bite of bread.
 No longer able to deny her own hunger, Daria tore off a piece.
 Bracing herself, she stared at the bowl of scrib jelly, gray and glistening in the lantern light.
-Not willing to take a breath, she took her chunk of bread and scooped up a big chunk of the stuff, and jammed it into her mouth before she could chicken out.
+Holding her breath, she took her bread and scooped up a big chunk of the stuff and jammed it into her mouth before she could chicken out.

 Jane gave a little cheer and clapped.
 "You did it!
 Trust me, it gets easier."

 "How do you people eat this stuff?"
 Daria wondered.
 She drank some more shein.

 "We people?"
 Janieta raised an eyebrow.
 "Far from me to defend Morrowind, but when bugs are all you have, you get creative with what you consider edible.
 This stuff will fill you up."